-Check that the seat is correctly held by moving it from side to side and back to front: the seat should remain firmly fixed belt.
+Check that the seat is correctly held by moving it from side to side and back to front: the seat should remain firmly fixed the buckle and/or catch of the seat belt.

 Check that the child seat has not been installed at an angle and that it is not resting against a window.